beaver-lodge/beaver/CONTRIBUTING.md

 ### Bindings
 Modules including `Beaver.MLIR`, `Beaver.MLIR.Dialect`, `Beaver.MLIR.Pass`, `Beaver.MLIR.Transform`, `Beaver.MLIR.ExecutionEngine`

 Bindings are the part that provides the interface to the MLIR CAPIs.
-It is implemented in Zig and is responsible for calling MLIR functions.
-Note that Beaver's bindings will try not to use `TableGen` and instead try to make use Elixir and Zig's meta-programming features to generate the bindings.
+They are implemented in Zig and are responsible for calling MLIR functions.
+Beaver uses Zig comptime reflection over Build System C translation for native registration and a machine-readable declaration manifest for the Elixir surface; it does not generate wrapper source files.

 ## Development